 NIE IN BARCELONA FOR EU CITIZENS

 Getting a NIE in Barcelona can be a bit time consuming, but it is the most important document you need once you get to Barcelona, so this step cannot be skipped.
 The first step is to get the “cita previa” – the appointment that is booked online.
 The waiting time for the appointments vary.
 It depends on the offices that release the appointments.
 For example, one office can have an appointment for 1 week ahead of time, another one for 3 weeks ahead of time.
-To get the appointment for the NIE in Barcelona for EU citizens currently takes around 2 weeks.
-To this you might have to add 1-2 weeks additional waiting time, as it depends how fast you can find and book an appointment.
+To get the appointment for the NIE in Barcelona for EU citizens currently takes anywhere between 1 week and 3 months.

 How to get the cita previa for the NIE in Barcelona by yourself

 The office for Barcelona is located on Rambla Guipuscoa 74 (Nearest metro is Bac de Roda).
 However you might be given an appointment for another office (Badalona, Sant Adria, Sant Boi, Hospitalet de Llobregat, Vic), and each office has their own peculiarities in terms of what paperwork to show.
 So before going to your appointment make sure you know what the NIE office want to see from you.

 You can make this appointment via their website.
 In the past there were generally times of the week when you could expect the release of the weekly appointments.
 But lately this is not the case anymore, so you need to try multiple times and on random times.
 If you need assistance with booking the cita previa for the NIE and checking your paperwork, you can find the options that we offer on this page: Nie-Barcelona.

 The NIE is separated in 2 types – one that is given for people who won’t stay more than three months, and another one that is given to people who will be staying long term.